 July 5, Brazil

-According to geneticist Paul Nurse, Darwin, by collecting and reviewing massive amounts of data, “joined up all the dots and showed how the world how evolution could actually work.”4
+According to Paul Nurse, a Nobel Prize-winning geneticist who captured life’s basic yet essential components, Darwin, by collecting and reviewing massive amounts of data “joined up all the dots and showed how the world how evolution could actually work.”4

 I have seen, in the Cordillera of the Andes, the evident marks where stupendous mountains have been broken into pieces like so much thin crust, and the strata thrown on their vertical edges; but never did any scene, like these ‘streams of stones,’ so forcibly convey to my mind the idea of a convulsion, of which in historical records we might in vain seek any counterpart, yet the progress of knowledge will probably some day give a simple explanation of this phenomenon.